 Be sure to check that the wheels you’re considering have a reversibility option.
 This is necessary even if you’re right-handed, as changing the wheel spin can help you come up with interesting patterns and designs.

-Electric wheels come in two basic placement types: tabletop and seated.
+Electric Wheels come in two basic types: tabletop and seated.

 Meanwhile, a seated wheel is a table with a wheel built into it; you simply have to pull up a chair to start using it.